Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Realized that `header` button-like elements don't need that high a specificity, provided that they should always appear after the definitions of `input_control`, thus lowered the specificity.
 This will trim off a couple of bytes, but it might eventually cause problems.
 Remember this decision should that happen and blame the **hugging cat**.
 - Figured out the `line-height` thing for the afforementioned elements.
 - Styled `.logo` in `header`.
 The styling is now far simpler and easier to use.
+- Removed `display:block` fix from `nav` as it was targeting IE 9-.
+- Tweaked and rebuilt the styling of `nav` elements.
+It should now be more mobile-friendly, too, especially when used in combination with a `.drawer`.